Jordan231111/KitsuneMagisk/DEVELOPMENT_ROADMAP.md

 **Exit:** the same script safely coexists with port 16384, leaves the SDK image byte-identical, removes its temporary AVD, and produces repeatable ARM64 debug/release evidence on this Mac.

-## PR 4B — Full upstream ledger and authorized security-research lab
+## PR 4B — Full upstream ledger and security-research lab

 - Implement P1.9's reproducible stable/master/submodule ledger and classify upstream deltas instead of periodically cloning and reading them by hand.
 - Add the first sanitizer/fuzz/property targets for boot-image and policy parsers, doctor inputs, update URL/redirect policy, DB migration interruption, and module metadata.